Zhao Xuri: International career

 Zhao's performances for Sichuan First City in the 2003 season were enough for an immediate call-up to the Chinese national team to play in the 2003 East Asian Football Championship.
-He made his debut during the tournament on 7 December 2003 in a 1-0 loss against South Korea.
-During the tournament, he would also go on to score his first goal on 10 December 2003 in a 3-1 win against Hong Kong.
+He made his debut during the tournament on 7 December 2003 in a 1–0 loss against South Korea.
+During the tournament, he also went on to score his first goal on 10 December 2003 in a 3–1 win against Hong Kong.
 His versatility saw him gain significant playing time and go on to be selected in the squad to participate in the 2007 AFC Asian Cup where he played in two group games in an unsuccessful competition that saw China knocked out in the group stage.

 In 2008, Zhao was eligible to play in the 2008 Summer Olympics where he played two of the three group games in the tournament.
-Once the tournament ended, he found himself completely dropped from the national team until then manager Gao Hongbo named him in his first game on 29 May 2009 in a 1-1 draw against Germany.
+Once the tournament ended, he found himself completely dropped from the national team until then manager Gao Hongbo named him in his first game on 29 May 2009 in a 1–1 draw against Germany.